Max Palmer

 Max Edmund Palmer (November 27, 1927 – May 7, 1984) was an American actor and professional wrestler.
-Known for his great height, in 2014 he was described as the second tallest professional wrestler in history.
+Known for his great height and his ring name Paul Bunyan, in 2014 he was described as the second tallest professional wrestler in history.

 Career

 After high school Palmer left Mississippi to play with the professional basketball team Rochester Royals.
 After basketball Palmer went back to Mississippi only to work odd jobs working his way to Hollywood to get into acting.
 Palmer was discovered by an ex-Chicago newspaper man named Fritz Blocki.
 Palmer's first appearance on film was on the Dean Martin/Jerry Lewis Comedy Hour.
 Palmer's acting career spanned from 1952 to 1954.
 He starred in such movies as Invaders from Mars and Killer Ape with Johnny Weissmuller.
 He also guested variety shows such as Dean Martin/Jerry Lewis Comedy Hour, The Spade Cooley Show, and The Jimmy Durante Show.